fieldtrip/website/tutorial/epilepsy.md

     cfg.lcmv.reducerank  = 2;
     cfg.lcmv.lambda      = '5%';
     cfg.lcmv.kappa       = 65;
-    cfg.lcmv.projectmom = 'yes';  %project dipole timeseries for each dipole in direction of maximal power (see below) cfg.lcmv.kurtosis = 'yes';
+    cfg.lcmv.projectmom = 'yes';  % project dipole time series for each dipole in direction of maximal power (see below) cfg.lcmv.kurtosis = 'yes';
     source = ft_sourceanalysis(cfg, cov_matrix);

-The remainder of the analysis is identical to the CTF analysis - we run the LCMV beamformer, compute the images and explore the timeseries.
+The remainder of the analysis is identical to the CTF analysis - we run the LCMV beamformer, compute the images and explore the time series.

 Plotting the images: